justinas/alice/README.md

 in essence, it's just a for loop that does the wrapping for you.

-Check out [this blog post](http://justinas.org/alice-painless-middleware-chaining-for-go/) for explanation how Alice is diferrent from other chaining solutions.
+Check out [this blog post](http://justinas.org/alice-painless-middleware-chaining-for-go/) for explanation how Alice is different from other chaining solutions.

 ### Usage